Black Hawk State Historic Site: Under the Sauk

-The Black Hawk War
+Black Hawk War

-The defeat of the British in the War of 1812 and the spread of American settlers into Illinois and up the Mississippi River doomed the village.
+The spread of American settlers into Illinois and up the Mississippi River doomed the village.
 In multiple treaties, many of the Sauk had signed land cessions that sold the land under Saukenuk to the new American nation.
 Part of the tribe established new villages in Iowa and in Missouri nearer their winter hunting grounds.

 The campaign of 1832 led to a complete victory for the U.S. Army and the state of Illinois.
 Many of Black Hawk's followers were killed and the Quad Cities region was completely opened to settlement.
 However, many white Americans admired Black Hawk's courage in defense of his band's ancestral lands, and the native leader was elevated to the rank of a folk hero.

 A statue of Black Hawk was raised on the site in 1892, and the Civilian Conservation Corps redeveloped and improved the park in 1934–1942.

-The village site today
+Village site today

 The last couple of blocks on the southern portion of 11th street Rock Island (U.S. Route 67) now cover the former site of the Sauk village of Saukenuk, with Black Hawk State Historic Site and John Hauberg Museum of Native American Life slightly to the east.
 Saukenuk had strong ties with the Meskwaki village to the north, what is now downtown Rock Island.
 Vandruff Island in the Rock River to the south of the village was also a place in which villagers spent their days.
 The island is now mainly a 180-foot-deep quarry with some residential development on the west side.
 The historic site is served by Illinois Route 5, which intersects with Interstate 74 in nearby Moline, Illinois.

 John Hauberg Museum of Native American Life

-The Hauberg Museum specializes in Sauk and Mesquakie cultural objects and artifacts.
+The Hauberg Museum specializes in Sauk and Meskwaki cultural objects and artifacts.
 The museum is located in a lodge constructed in 1934 by the Civilian Conservation Corps and was named after John Hauberg, a philanthropist from Rock Island.
 Exhibits include full-size replicas of Sauk winter and summer houses, dioramas depicting Native life typical of the period from 1750 to 1830, trade goods, jewelry and domestic items, and several Black Hawk artifacts, including his tomahawk, two of his clay tobacco pipes, and a bronze bust fashioned from a plaster life mask.